tjcreedy/metamate/README.md

 ### `dump` introduction

 The purpose of `dump` mode is to output a set of filtered ASVs without any NUMTs.
 It does this by enacting a single desired threshold set, either by providing the results from a `find` run and selecting the desired threshold set, or by providing an ASV set, other necessary inputs, and a single threshold specification.
-In this latter case, NUMTdumper runs a slimmed-down version of a `find` run, skipping step 2, running step 4 only once (rather than once for every combination of thresholds), and skipping step 5.
+In this latter case, metaMATE runs a slimmed-down version of a `find` run, skipping step 2, running step 4 only once (rather than once for every combination of thresholds), and skipping step 5.
 This functionality is provided for enhanced versatility of the tool for differing applications, but it is recommended that for the most accuracy, `dump` is used on the analysed outputs from a `find` run.

 ## Installation

-The best place to get NUMTdumper is to install from [the PyPI package](https://pypi.org/project/NUMTdumper/).
-The NUMTdumper source is available on [GitHub](https://github.com/tjcreedy/numtdumper).
+The best place to get metaMATE is to install from [the PyPI package](https://pypi.org/project/metaMATE/).
+The metaMATE source is available on [GitHub](https://github.com/tjcreedy/metamate).

-NUMTdumper was developed and tested on Ubuntu Linux.
+metaMATE was developed and tested on Ubuntu Linux.
 It has not been tested anywhere else, but will probably work on most linux systems, and likely Mac OS as well.
 No idea about Windows.

-Note that just installing from the PyPI package is not sufficient to run NUMTdumper, it also requires some system dependencies and R packages.
+Note that just installing from the PyPI package is not sufficient to run metaMATE, it also requires some system dependencies and R packages.

 ### Dependencies

-NUMTdumper requires python3 and the python3 libraries biopython and scipy.
+metaMATE requires python3 and the python3 libraries biopython and scipy.
 These should automatically be installed if using the pip installer above.

-NUMTdumper requires the following executables to be available on the command line:
+metaMATE requires the following executables to be available on the command line:
 * Rscript (part of [R](https://cran.r-project.org/))
 * blastn and makeblastdb (part of [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download))
 * [mafft](https://mafft.cbrc.jp/alignment/software/)